phoenixvc/vv-game-suite/apps/breakout-game/README.md

 ## License

-Copyright © 2022 Audren Burlot
+Copyright © 2022 Phoenix VC
 This work is free.
 You can redistribute it and/or modify it under the terms of the [Do What The Fuck You Want To Public License](http://www.wtfpl.net/), Version 2, as published by Sam Hocevar.
 See the [LICENSE](LICENSE) file for more details.